ekkomaru/btd6rc/README.md

 - Ability to choose the difficulty
 - Ability to include sub-modes (such as CHIMPS)
 - Totally random challenge, all the criteria is randomly generated

+## Issues & Suggestion ##
+Please submit any suggestions you may have and issues you may find here on GitHub.
+Before submiting an issue or suggestion have a quick look if it doesn't already exist.